cephaskwamina/alx-low_level_programming/README.md

-C program that prints exactly
+prints exactly with proper grammar, but the outcome is a piece of art